 These teachers are recruited by the Maths Hub to receive training from NCETM and work together to develop their practice.
-After a year they then go on to run workgroups.
-Information on each of our specialists is given below.
+After a year they then go on to run Work Groups.

 I have been working in education for 18 years, having previously worked as a research scientist.
 My love for teaching maths began in the Year 6 classroom navigating ‘unit plans’ and interactive teaching programmes!
 The pinnacle of all the maths training I have enjoyed since then is undoubtedly my role as a Mastery Specialist.
 In 2008, I was part of the Maths Specialist Pilot Programme (MaST) and, following this, worked as an SLE for mathematics in my local authority.
 When the Maths Hubs were created, I was lucky enough to become a Cohort One Mastery Specialist and during my first year of that was part of the Shanghai exchange including providing a host school.
 I now work as the Teaching for Mastery Lead for the hub and provide support for all our specialists and their schools.
 Becoming a Primary Mastery Specialist has been the most incredible part of my teaching journey; it has been a privilege to work with so many passionate teachers who put deep, conceptual understanding of mathematics for children at the forefront of everything they do.